iechor/docs/content/engine/swarm/ingress.md

 title: Use Swarm mode routing mesh
 ---

-Docker Engine Swarm mode makes it easy to publish ports for services to make them available to resources outside the swarm.
+iEchor Engine Swarm mode makes it easy to publish ports for services to make them available to resources outside the swarm.
 All nodes participate in an ingress routing mesh.
 The routing mesh enables each node in the swarm to accept connections on published ports for any service running in the swarm, even